 Interspecies Ethnography

-The SeedsValue draws on ethnographic fieldwork to document seeds practices in three agrobiodiversity hotspots.
-In each site, a duo of researchers will participate in the agricultural life in highland and lowland fields to document processes of value creation in plant human encounters.
-Our ethnographic inquiry takes inspiration from interspecies scholarship studying “the host of organisms whose lives and deaths are linked to human social worlds” ( Kirksey and Helmreich 2010, 545).
-Famously introduced by Donna Haraway, the notion of companion species powerfully encapsulates such heterogenous sociability.
-Haraway invokes etymology to help us grasp the stake of her concept: cum panis are those who share bread, and work together (2008).
-Our companions feature multiple organisms of all sizes and shapes whose lives are entangled with our composite self, both inside and outside our body.
-Cum panis par excellence, the SeedsValues argues that food crops offer a particularly revealing field to explore the complex interactions through which relatedness across species is enacted.
-With this notion Haraway unsettled Western perceptions of subjectivity as she insisted that such companionship shapes the partners’ existence in the world, telling us that “becoming is always becoming with—in a contact zone where the outcome, where who is in the world, is at stake” (2008, 244).
-Our ethnographic enquiry sets out to explore seed human co-becoming in agrodiversity hotspots.
-Ethnographic accounts of potato, maize and rice in the field sites at stake have suggested that these crops are treated as organisms imbued with a subjectivity of their own, sometimes acknowledged as an ancestor or a child to the people who grow them.
-However, there has been no sustained study into these embodied modes of transspecies companionship.
-The SeedsValues explores the texture of human-seed relatedness so as to enlighten processes of intersubjective creation across species, as well as the modalities of their participation to the capitalist world.
+We draw inspiration from interspecies scholarship that studies “the host of organisms whose lives and deaths are linked to human social worlds” ( Kirksey and Helmreich 2010, 545).
+Famously introduced by Donna Haraway, the notion of companion species powerfully encapsulates such heterogenous form of sociability.
+Haraway invokes etymology to help us grasp the stake of her concept: cum panis refers to those who share bread, and work together (2008).
+Our companions include multiple organisms of all sizes and shapes whose lives are entangled with our composite self, both inside and outside our body.
+Cum panis par excellence, food plants offer particularly revealing guides for exploring the complex interactions through which relatedness across species is enacted.
+With this notion, Haraway unsettles Western conceptions of subjectivity by insisting that such companionship shapes the partners’ existence in the world, insisting that “becoming is always becoming with—in a contact zone where the outcome, where who is in the world, is at stake” (2008, 244).